What’s in This Article

 Note: The temperature, rainfall, and sunshine figures below use Met Office long-term averages for Heathrow (1991–2020) as a practical London reference point.
 Central London can be a little warmer.

-- London is mild but changeable all year.
-Bring layers and a light rain shell in every season.
+- London is mild but unpredictable all year.
+Pack layers and a light rain jacket in every season.

 - Summer has the longest days and the most sunshine, but quick showers and humid spells still happen.

-- Autumn and winter have short daylight and more damp days, so it helps to mix in indoor plans.
+- Autumn and winter bring short daylight and more damp days, so mix in indoor plans alongside outdoor visits.

 January: Cold and Crisp